 Jason R. Dibble, Esq.

-Jason R. Dibble graduated summa cum laude from the Indiana University of Pennsylvania with a Bachelor of Arts in political science.
-He graduated from the Duquesne University School of Law in 2004, where he was a member of the Moot Court team and named to the Order of Barristers for outstanding trial advocacy.
-He also volunteered at Neighborhood Legal Services and Pro Se Motions in Pittsburgh, providing free legal services.
-Attorney Dibble became a member of the Pennsylvania Bar Association in 2004.
+Jason R. Dibble graduated summa cum laude from the Indiana University of Pennsylvania where he earned a Bachelor of Arts degree in political science/pre-law.
+He subsequently attended the Duquesne University School of Law, graduating in 2004 in the top twenty-percent of his class.
+Mr. Dibble was an active participant of the law school’s Moot Court Trial team and was named to the Order of Barristers for outstanding trial advocacy.
+He also volunteered at Neighborhood Legal Services and Pro Se Motions in Pittsburgh, Pennsylvania where he provided pro bono legal services for indigent clients.

 Alissa E. Kretser, Esq.